-The Challenge of Visa Approvability for Freelance Writers & Reporters in Hong Kong
+The Challenge Of Visa Approvability For Freelance Writers & Reporters In Hong Kong

-Posted by / in Investment Visas, Your Question Answered / 4 responses
+Posted by The Visa Geeza / in Investment Visas, Your Question Answered / 4 responses

-Freelancers in Hong Kong are often faced with a round-pegs-in-square-holes visa situation that is not easily resolved.
+Freelance writers & reporters in Hong Kong are often faced with a round-pegs-in-square-holes visa situation that is not easily resolved.

 This post attempts to deal with the challenge of visa approvability for these people and shed some light on what is actually do-able from an immigration perspective.